The Institute is run by a small team who co-ordinate a network of academic and other bodies who are commissioned according to their subject expertise.

 029 2087 6142

-Emyr Williams has particular responsibility for leading the PPIW’s work on tackling poverty, one of the strategic issues that we have agreed with Welsh Ministers that we will focus over the next two to three years.
+Emyr Williams has particular responsibility for leading the PPIW’s work on tackling poverty.
 He has experience of working in Local Government and the third sector.
 Prior to joining the Institute, Emyr was a Principal Research Officer at Cardiff Council and has also worked as a project manager for a youth charity and overseeing European funded projects in areas of high deprivation.

 029 2087 5322